Cetearyl Alcohol for Hair: Debunking Common Misconceptions

 1. Enhancing Product Texture and Viscosity with Cetearyl Alcohol

 Cetearyl alcohol enhances the texture of emulsion products and increases their viscosity.
-Acting as a thickening agent, its long carbon chain and high melting point lend products a distinct creamy consistency, offering a unique sensory and tactile experience.2
+As a thickening agent, its long carbon chain and high melting point lend products a distinct creamy consistency, offering a unique sensory and tactile experience.2

 2. Enhancing Hair Lubrication & Softness with Cetearyl Alcohol